taverntesting/taverntesting.github.io/index.md

 Note that Tavern supports Python 2.7 (for the time being), so any code you add has to be compatible with it.
 We currently use the [future](https://pypi.python.org/pypi/future) library to provide backwards compatibility.

+## Consulting and feature requests

+As Tavern is an open source project, if you have a feature request or particular needs can be addressed in one of three ways.

+First, if the feature is likely to be useful to a substantial portion of Tavern developers then Zoetrope Labs, the maintainers of Tavern, are likely to be able to add the feature.

+Secondly, if you need a feature and have the ability to do so, you can contribute to the development of Tavern by implementing that feature and opening a pull request.

+Finally, if you have a specific feature request or need a plugin built that you would either like to remain closed-source or that addresses a very partiular use-case that would not be useful to the majority of Tavern users, then get in touch about consulting services.
+The revenue from these requests will be used to fund further open-source Tavern development.

 ## Acknowledgements

 Tavern makes use of several excellent open-source projects: